Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Term structure model and futures contracts

-\subsection{Dynamics of interest rate futures}

 After introducing the model for the domestic and foreign interest rate and the exchange rate, our next goal is to compute the dynamics of futures prices.

+\subsubsection{Dynamics of interest rate futures}

 Recall that the conventional expressions for the backward-looking Realised AONIA and SOFR Average are given in Definition \ref{def2.1}.
 It should be stressed again that the price of futures contract with rate $\Fd_t(\Ud,\Td)$ (resp., $\Ff_t(\Ud,\Td)$) is denominated in AUD (resp., USD).

 \bd The {\it AONIA futures price}, denoted by $\Fd_t(\Ud,\Td)$, is defined by the futures contract referencing the Realised AONIA and the {\it SOFR futures price}, denoted by $\Ff_t(\Ud,\Td)$, is determined by the futures contract referencing the SOFR Average.
 We set, for every $t\in [0,\Td]$,